Pittsburgh, PA Cost of Living (2026)

 Cities with Similar Cost of Living

-Pittsburgh has a cost of living index of 92, about 8% below the national average.
-The housing index is 80, meaningfully below the baseline.
-A one-bedroom apartment in Pittsburgh rents for around $1,000 to $1,400 per month, and median home prices in the city sit near $220,000.
-The median household income is approximately $58,000.
+Pittsburgh has a cost of living index of 98.3, about 1.7% below the national average.
+The housing index is 92.4, so housing still does a lot to shape the local budget.
+Typical apartment rent is about $1,599 a month, and median home values are around $483,609.
+The median household income is approximately $60,000.
 At that income and cost level, Pittsburgh offers a degree of affordability that has become rare among cities with a major university presence, established healthcare sector, and growing technology industry.

 Pennsylvania has a flat state income tax of 3.07%.
 Pittsburgh adds a local earned income tax of 3%, bringing the combined local and state rate to just over 6%.
 That's comparable to many other states' income taxes.
 Philadelphia's city wage tax is higher than Pittsburgh's, making Pittsburgh modestly more favorable in that dimension.
 Overall, the tax burden in Pittsburgh is not dramatically different from the national average.